tonyhu-x/exp/frq/HU_HU#TO2504_RechercheProposee.typ

 These limitations motivate our focus on beginner learners of French.

 *Methodology:*
-We will recruit 45 participants from several "advanced beginner" French classes in several universities in Montreal.
+We will recruit 45 participants from "advanced beginner" French classes offered by universities across Montreal.
 Participants' speech data will be collected at two time points, once at the beginning of the semester and once more at the end.
 To tap into multiple aspects of participants' oral proficiency, we will use several